Introduction to Engineering Disciplines (ENGG1800)

 School of Civil Engineering.

 Introductory lectures in Engineering Economics and Construction Planning, Foundation Engineering, Structural Engineering, Materials, Environmental Engineering.
-Each student is involved in the erection and dismantling of an 8 metre high steel and timber tower in the Civil Engineering Courtyard.
-Preliminary lectures related to the tower include safety issues, loading, static analysis, foundation calculations, construction management, engineering drawings and detailing, geometric calculations, and survey measurements.
-Exercises related to these issues are performed before assembly and disassembly of the tower.
+Each student is involved in the erection and dismantling of several Scaled Model Structures in the Civil Engineering Courtyard.
+Preliminary lectures related to the models include safety issues, loading, static analysis, foundation calculations, construction management, engineering drawings and detailing, geometric calculations, and survey measurements.
+Exercises related to these issues are performed before assembly and disassembly of the models.

 School of Aerospace, Mechanical and Mechatronic Engineering (AMME).